spbhanda/e-commerce/README.md

 # e-commerce

-## Purpose
+## Description

-A backend application for an ecommerce website to have categories, products, and tags and associations between them to create a website
+This is a backend application for an ecommerce website.
+The app uses Sequlize to create and store data in tables for product items.
+The app have categories, products, and tags tables for the products.

 ## Technologies

 -  Node.js
+-  Express.js
 -  Javascript
--  Mysql and Sequelize
+-  Sequelize
--  Express.js
--  dotenv

 ## Video Demonstration